-Carla Bonina is Lecturer in Entrepreneurship and Innovation at Surrey Business School.
-Her research interests lie in the intersection of technology innovation, entrepreneurship and policy.
+Carla Bonina is Senior Lecturer (Associate Professor) in Entrepreneurship and Innovation at Surrey Business School.
+Her research interests lie in the intersection of technology innovation, entrepreneurship and policy with a focus on sustainable development.
 Her current projects revolve around open data and innovation, the developmental value of digital platforms and sustainable business models in the digital economy.
-Over the last ten years, she has been conducting research on digital government, technology innovation, innovation policy and international development.
 She provides strategic advice on digital transformation, open data and sustainability of the digital economy to governments, international organisations and donors, such as Avinas Americas, the OECD, the IDRC and the World Bank among others.
 She is considered a Latin American expert.

 Areas of specialism